E3SM-Project/ekea/docs/source/message.rst

         ==== Collecting compiler flags (cd /.../T62_oQU120.CMPASO-NYF; ./case.build) ====
-        In this stage, ekea collects compiler options used to compile E3SM source files Displays the status messags of collecting compiler options and informative messages about the task
+        In this stage, ekea collects compiler options used to compile E3SM source files Displays the status message of collecting compiler options and informative messages about the task
         ==== Analyzing source codes ====
         In this stage, ekea analyze source codes based on source codes used during compilation.

         ==== Generating timing raw data ====
         In this stage, ekea instrument source code to generate kernel elapsed time.
-        With the instrumentation, ekea re-build and run E3SM.
+        With the instrumentation, ekea rebuild and run E3SM.

         ==== Collecting timing data ====
         In this stage, ekea selects MPI ranks, OpenMP threads (if used), and the invocation orders to maximize the representativeness in the extracted kernel